Content updates

 An intake enquiry is the appropriate response when:

-• information reported through an IJIS report or from a family law court staff member—not including concerns reported in a Notice of Child Abuse, Family Violence or Risk
+- information reported by a family law court staff member—not including concerns reported in a Notice of Child Abuse, Family Violence or Risk

 Complete a child protection history check for matters that contain allegations of harm or risk of harm, including the death of a child, to help confirm that an intake enquiry is an appropriate response.
 (Refer to Check child protection history.)